knative/docs/docs/install/quickstart-install.md

 # Install the Knative quickstart

 This quickstart tutorial provides a simplified, local Knative installation by using the Knative `quickstart` plugin.
-This implementation is limited to a local deploymnet suited for experimentaion.
-For information on production implmentations, see the [Implementation Roadmap](readme.md#installation-roadmap).
+This implementation is limited to a local deployment suited for experimentation.
+For information on production implementations, see the [Implementation Roadmap](readme.md#installation-roadmap).

 --8<-- "quickstart-install.md"